longshotlabs/simpl-schema/README.md

 ### allowedValues

-*Can also be a function that returns the array of allowed values*
+*Can also be a function that returns the array or the `Set` of allowed values*

-An array of values that are allowed.
+An array or a `Set` of values that are allowed.
 A key will be invalid if its value is not one of these.

 You can use `schema.getAllowedValuesForKey(key)` to get the allowed values array for a key.